dghuuloc/Java-Programming-Language/README.md

 | `boolean`   	    |  `1 byte`  	  |                   | false         | `true` or `false` 					|

 ### Non-primitive or reference data type
 - Non-primitive data types are the reference data types or user-created data types.
 All non-primitive data types are implemented using object concepts.Every variable of the non-primitive data type is an object.
-The non-primitive data types may use additional methods to perform certain operations.
+- The non-primitive data types may use additional methods to perform certain operations.
 The default value of non-primitive data type variable is `null`.
+- Unlike primitive types, non-primitive data types can have methods and fields.
+For example, a `String` object has methods like `.length()`, `.subString()`, etc.
-- In Java, examples of non-primitive data types are `String`, `Array`, `List`, `Queue`, `Stack`, `Class`, `Interface`
+- In Java, examples of non-primitive data types are `String`, `Array`, `Class`, `Interface`, `List`, `Queue`, `Stack`

 ## Type Conversion or Type Casting
 Type conversion in Java can be either `implicit` or `explicit`

 ### Widening Type Casting (automatically)